nekcoj/Kod-Test-NA/README.md

 # Run FRONTEND

+1. make sure you have NodeJS installed on your system
-1. open terminal in frontend folder or [cd frontend] from project folder
+2. open a new terminal in frontend folder
-2. npm install
+3. npm install
-2. npm run serve
+4. npm run serve
+5. Go to localhost:8080 and click the login link to test the backend.